 - Arouse curiosity

-With these three ingredients in place, your subject line will result in readers opening the email to find out more.
+With these three ingredients in place, your subject line will encourage readers to open the email to learn more.
 Here are a couple of examples of question-based subject lines:

 Personalized subject lines

-People feel more comfortable interacting with things they’re familiar with.
-It’s basic human psychology.
+People feel more comfortable when they interact with things they’re familiar with.
+It’s basic human nature.

 And that’s the reason personalized cold email subject lines work so well.

-Using the recipient’s name is the main way to personalize your subject line.
+The main way to personalize your subject line is by using the recipient’s name.
 However, with a bit of creativity, you can take personalization to the next level.
 All you have to do is infuse a familiar element or two in your subject line.
 This will make your recipient feel there’s a connection between you and them.
 As a result, they’ll feel safer opening your email.

-And there’s data to back this up as research shows that personalized email subject lines can result in 50% higher open rates.
-Personalized subject lines are also helpful as they help reduce spam complaints.
+And there’s data to back this up.
+Research shows that personalized email subject lines can result in 50% higher open rates.
+Personalized subject lines are also beneficial as they help reduce spam complaints.

 Need an example of a personalized cold email subject line?